lagranges/Ensimag_HPC_Compression/README.md

 ## Introduction

-The project is implemted in C++ using, Open MPI.
+The project is implemented in C++ and Open MPI.
-Input: a txt file/ a comp file (.comp is the extension of compressed file)
+* Input: a txt file/ a comp file (.comp is the extension of compressed file)
-Output: a comp file/ a txt file
+* Output: a comp file/ a txt file

 ## Files